auoie/1brc/README.md

 Techniques used:

 - Map file to memory.
-Splits the file into approximately 64MB chunks, where each chunk ends in a new line.
+Splits the file into approximately 64MB tasks, where each task ends in a new line.
-- Send memory chunks to a fixed thread pool executor to saturate CPUs
+- Send tasks to a queue being read a thread pool.
+The threads exit when the queue is empty.
+These threads saturate the CPU threads.
+- Each thread reuses a buffer to read from the file.
+This saves memory.
 - Uses custom parser to read in byte arrays for the city names and calculate the double values
 - Uses custom byte array class instead of string for hashmap keys